meow-d/meow-d.github.io/_drafts/Dream's 2021 Pride Month donation controversy.md

 ## conclusion
 the main takeaway is that people can just lie on the internet. and most people will just believe it. and we all have believed in a lot of lies. i guess the only thing you can feasibly do is never share something unless you're absolutely sure it's true?

+"why are you defending Dream you Dream Stan" you have no conviction in your beliefs, you feel the need to exaggerate and lie to get people behind them.
+I don't care how you feel about Dream, I'm just correcting misinformation. there are a billion legitimate reasons to hate him, pick one of them next time.